Places to see in Dublin

 Hidden Walks deals include medieval Celtic Christianity shown through the horrors of the bubonic plague, the characters of the 19th century.
 The tour winds its way up the Dublin Mountains towards the burnt out shell of a haunted hunting lodge – The HellFire Club.
 Dating from 1725 it was known for its association with Satanism, the supernatural and the occult.

 Le Cool Walking Tours

-Fab Food tours does some great walking foodie tours of Dublin.
-Touring street markets, specialty gourmet stores, street food vendors and small intimate venues that are bringing new international and contemporary tastes to Dublin.
-As you enjoy the food, you’ll also learn a little about the culture and history of each neighborhood.
+Fab Food tours do some great walking foodie tours of Dublin.
+Touring street markets, speciality gourmet stores, street food vendors and small intimate venues that are bringing new international and contemporary tastes to Dublin.
+As you enjoy the food, you’ll also learn a little about the culture and history of each neighbourhood.
 Those familiar with the city will be amazed to discover food outlets, tasty surprises they never knew existed, and visitors will leave with up-to-date insider knowledge of the best of what is happening food-wise in Ireland.

 14. Alternatively, go for a relaxing stroll on your own

 Dublin is one of the most walkable cities in Europe.
 There are several websites where you can pick up copies of walking tour guides or even download apps to provide you with step-by-step directions.
 Tours include Dublin’s Georgian District where you can stroll by Merrion Square’s famous doors, or take the Dublin City tour from St. Stephen’s Green down to the Quays.
 Here are some more of Dublin’s must do’s.